Dale Ride Internship Program

 No other community college in the country has such a program.
 Through generous donations to the SMCF Annual Fund, The Dale Ride Family Fund, and other supporters, a few highly successful, bright and energetic SMC students travel to DC for an eight-week experience.
 In memory of Dale Ride, the Santa Monica College Foundation has since sent more than 120 of SMC's best students to our nation's capital.

 SMC students get unparalleled hands-on-opportunities.
 You will:

 Participate in the legislative, political and administrative processes in governmental or public service agencies.

-- Work with professional staff in research, analysis, and development of legislative proposals.
+Work with professional staff in research, analysis, and development of legislative proposals.

 Assist in organizing and participate in public forums and events.

 Acquire self-confidence and self-discipline, gain critical thinking skills and apply your knowledge beyond the classroom.